kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 2. What should the value of the discriminator be when no field in the union is to be set.
 A couple options inclued an empty string, an field common to all union (e.g. "NONE"), or a field specified on a per union basis.
+3. How should a server behave when it receives a union with multiple fields set and the discriminator pointing to one of them?
+Reject the request, accept the request but don't clear the fields, or automatically clear the fields not specified by the discriminator.

 ### Test Plan